Why McLanahan Thickeners?

 The following laboratory test should be undertaken

-- Feed characterisation
+- Feed characterization

 - Settling flux to establish the optimum solids for maximum rate